luckyby/next-faunadb-crud-server/README.md

 ### What is this server

-This server allows you to use the fauna db to test the interaction of the application and some database with crud api
+This server allows you to use the fauna db to test the interaction between your application and some database with the CRUD API

-### CRUD server has the next endpoints:
+### API CRUD server has the next endpoints:

 | Method  |  Endpoint   |    Description | request with:                                                                                                                                                                                                                                   |
 |:--------|-----|-----|:------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|